Connect with others who understand.

 Surgery

 Surgery is often used to treat advanced ovarian cancer.
-During surgery, a doctor will try to remove as much of the cancer as possible.
-You will probably have your ovaries, fallopian tubes, and uterus removed.
+During surgery, doctors aim to remove as much cancer as possible.
+This may involve removing your ovaries, fallopian tubes, and uterus.
 If your cancer is very advanced, you may not be able to have surgery.

 Chemotherapy